So, how does AI work exactly?

 How efficient is AI at learning complex systems?

 Google has already shown what its ANN software can accomplish.
 Its DeepMind Deep Q-Learning software was able to play Atari’s Breakout video game with no other commands except to earn the highest score.
-Learning the concept of the game mechanics on its own, it was eventually able to play the game at an extremely high level.
-Google upped their performance with AlphaGo, a program that learned how to play the complex strategy game, Go.1 Within 40 days, it became the best Go player of all time without human help.2
+Learning the concept of game mechanics on its own, it was eventually able to play the game at an extremely high level.
+Google upped its performance with AlphaGo, a program that learned how to play the complex strategy game, Go.1 Within 40 days, it became the best Go player of all time without human help.2

 AI has also been tested in the clinical setting to classify and detect cancer.
 One group assessed the accuracy of an ANN to correctly identify samples that were either cancerous skin lesions or benign tumors.
 In their test, the ANN performed better than 21 board-certified dermatologists.
 Another test run at the 2017 IEEE International Symposium on Biomedical Imaging (ISBI) found that the best algorithms for detecting lymph node metastases in women with breast cancer were deep-learning computer models, significantly outperforming pathologists when time constraints were applied to the detection process.2